het1309/CS-4361.001-Team15-Project/README.md

    - In the Inspector box on the left side, find the Rigidbody component of the MazeGenerator.
    - Set the "Interpolate" option to "None" if it is not set by default.
 Only change that option to "Interpolate" if needed.

-4. **Scoring Calculation logic:**
-   - By default, we have set 1000000 points as max score.
-The max points are divided by time taken to exit the maze.
-   - The logic behind the scoring system is that the faster you solve the maze the more points you are awarded.

-5. **How to start the Game:**
+4. **Launching the Game:**
-   - Open the Menu Scene whenever you want to start the game.
+   - Navigate to the Menu Scene to initiate the game.
-   - Then start the game by clicking the Play button.
+   - Click on the "Play" button to begin gameplay.

+5. **Adjusting Scene and Camera Settings:**
-   - Adjust the window size of scene as you needed.
+   - Resize the window of the scene as per your preference for optimal viewing.
-   - Also adjust the main camera dimensions based on the maze you want to generate by using X and Y values.
+   - Modify the dimensions of the main camera according to the maze generation requirements by adjusting the X and Y values.